avdol0521/live-breh/content/h4k2liv3/Task files/kali common commands and stuff.md

 - `tcpdump`
 	- `tcpdump -i (interface such as eth0) -n`
 - `ifconfig` and `iwconfig` (self explanatory)
+- traceroute to see route
+- nslookup to see dns lookup info
+- route to see routing table
 ## navigation and stuff:
 - `cd` shortcuts:
 	- can do just / for root